DataTreehouse/maplib/README.md

 ```shell
 pip install maplib
 ```
-Please send us a message, e.g. on LinkedIn (search for Data Treehouse) or on our [webpage](https://www.data-treehouse.com/contact-8) if you want to try out SHACL.

 ## Model
 We can easily map DataFrames to RDF-graphs using the Python library.
 Below is a reproduction of the example in the paper [1].
 Assume that we have a DataFrame given by: